Ninchuga/AsyncInterceptors/README.md

-# AsyncInterceptors
+# Async Interceptors
-Async Exception Interceptors and Logging
+Async Exception Interceptors example used with Ninject container